PyFilesystem/pyfilesystem/docs/implementersguide.rst

 If specific exceptions need to be translated in to an equivalent FSError, pass the original exception class to the FSError constructor with the 'details' keyword argument.

-For example, the following translates some ficticious exception in to an FS exception, and passes the original exception as an argument.::
+For example, the following translates some fictitious exception in to an FSError exception, and passes the original exception as an argument.::

     try: